mayaemi/WiserTester/README.md

 **Output**
 Processed files will be saved in the directory specified in the config.json file under inputs_dir, organized by the stem name of each HAR file processed.

+<h2 id="versioning-and-comparisons">Versioning and Comparisons</h2>

+### Versioning
+Upon each test run, the WiserTester fetches and saves the version info of the application being tested.
+This information is stored within each output directory, allowing for version tracking alongside test results.

+### Dynamic Comparisons
+The Compare class has been enhanced to preprocess output and expected data, normalizing dynamic content such as file names within the figures section.
+This ensures that comparisons focus on meaningful data changes, disregarding variations in identifiers or timestamps. this option can be disabled using --

 <h2 id="post-run-analysis">Post-Run Analysis and Error Handling</h2>
 This section will guide you on investigating comparisons, understanding how errors are handled, and interpreting the log files after running the WiserTester script.